fredericksilva/jsenv-site/source/_posts/2015-04-07-get-element-size-and-position.markdown

 categories: [tips, web api]
 ---

-Hellow everyone.
+Hello everyone.

-Today I going to talk about one an interesting method of the  [Web API  Interface](https://developer.mozilla.org/en-US/docs/Web/API), this method is called [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).
+Today I'm going to talk about an interesting method of the  [Web API  Interface](https://developer.mozilla.org/en-US/docs/Web/API), this method is called [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).
 <!--more-->
-This method help us when We want get DOM Element’s coordinates and rectangular area like top, bottom, left, right, width and height.
+This method helps us when we want to get the DOM Element's coordinates and rectangular area like top, bottom, left, right, width and height.

 ```javascript